atata-framework/atata.io/components/inputs/timeinput.md

 Represents the time input control.
-By default is being searched by the label.
-Handles any `input` element with `type="time"`, `type="text"` or without the type attribute defined.
+Default search is performed by the label.
+Handles any `input` element with `type="time"`, `type="text"` or without the defined type attribute.

 ```html
 <input type="time" id="eventTime">